Aniwa (island)

 Aniwa is a small island in the southernmost province of Tafea, Vanuatu.

 As a coral island (a raised coral atoll), it rises a mere 42 m above sea level.
 In the northwest is Itcharo (Tiaro) lagoon, which is open to the sea.
 The nearest large island is Tanna, about 24 km to the southwest.

+History

+In the 1840 missionaries arrived.
+In 1866 John Gibson Paton and his new wife Margaret Paton arrived on the island.
+He had been a missionary on Tanna but he was involved with encouraging the British to make a punitive mission there so he was persona non grata.
+They were now successful missionaries of the Presbyterian Church of Victoria and over the next fifteen years all of the 200 inhabitants identified as Christians.

 Population

 Like the nearby West Futuna, it is a Polynesian outlier, and thus its inhabitants originally came from Samoa, and the Wallis and Futuna group instead of the Melanesians of other nearby islands, although there has been much intermarriage with Tanna over the generations.
 The language of both islands is Futunan, in the Futunic branch of Nuclear Polynesian languages, though the dialects between the two islands are distinct.
 Population is about 350 in five distinct villages: